aishuraja/calculator-py/README.md

 # calculator-py
-basics requirements for calculator app
+basics requirements for calculator application

 - Add (n number of variables)
     - number of elements ( 1...n)